Hedgehogo/chord-distributor/settings.md

 Chord distribution uses a **sliding window** approach.
 The window moves from the top of the base list to the bottom.
 It covers a certain number of bases at a time, solves their allocation optimally, then shifts down by a fixed step, fixes the chords that have exited the window, and repeats.

 The `distributor` section contains the following fields:
-- `window_size` — the number of bases covered in one pass.
+- `window_size` (required) — the number of bases covered in one pass.
 This value should not exceed `top_count`, though it is not strictly forbidden.
 Larger values improve solution quality but increase processing time.
-- `window_pitch` — the step by which the window moves down.
+- `window_pitch` (required) — the step by which the window moves down.
 Must not exceed `window_size`.
 Smaller values improve solution quality but increase processing time.
 - `fixed_chords` — a mapping from bases to manually assigned chords (e.g., "ли": "л\\d").
 - `forbidden_chords` — a list of chords that are forbidden for any base assignment.